 Heat the pan under medium flame for 10-15 mins until the oil gets evaporated.
 Then rub the pan with a soft cloth or paper towel to remove any leftover oil.
 Then you will want to repeat the process three to four times to set down a good initial layer of your own.

 Step 5: Take Care of The Pan

 With the steps above you have formed a thick layer on your pan and it should work fine now.
 To maintain the same don’t ever leave water on your pan.
 Avoid soaking it for a longer time period.
 The layer you developed should protect the pan of course.
-But still to be on a safer side you should never leave water to damage your layer.
+But still, to be on the safer side you should never leave the water to damage your layer.